MarkAustinGrow/marvin-blogs/MarvinBlogger_Architecture.md

 - **ConfigManager**: Manages configuration settings and environment variables
 - **ErrorHandler**: Provides robust error management to ensure system stability
 - **ServiceContainer**: Dependency injection container (not shown in diagram for clarity)
+- **TwitterAgent**: Monitors for blog posts marked as ready to tweet and posts them to Twitter

 ### Data Services